 Are you trying to figure out to how to cook lentils in a rice cooker?
 Do cooking lentils on a stove may make you feel frustrated as you have to pay close attention to the heat and water level?
 If so, this article is for you.

-This hand-free appliance is designed not for cooking rice only, but soup, stew, simmer, and other foods such as beans, grains, porridge, and so do lentils.
+A rice cooker is a hand-free appliance designed not for cooking rice only, but also for soup, stew, and other foods such as beans, grains, porridge, and so do lentils.

 How Do I Cook Lentils?

 Instead of worrying about overheating or overboil on the stove, you can make your lentils with a rice cooker with these few steps: